framesurge/perseus/docs/src/tutorials/first_app/setup.md

 ## Build Tools

-Perseus is built on top of WASM (WebAssembly), which basically lets you use programming languages other than JavaScript to build websites/webapps.
-That tech is *really* complicated, and you'll need two particular build tools to make your code work.
+Perseus is built on top of Wasm (WebAssembly), which basically lets you use programming languages other than JavaScript to build websites/webapps.
+That tech is _really_ complicated, and you'll need two particular build tools to make your code work.

 The first one is [`wasm-pack`](), which helps to compile your Rust code to WebAssembly (sort of like how you'd compile code normally, but specially for the browser).
 You can install it with this command: